 - Variant in Grumpy Old Men: John brings beer to his dad at his ice shanty.
 Instead of taking the one can John offered to him, his dad takes the remainder of the six-pack then takes the rest inside and shuts the door.

 - In Mean Girls, during the time when Regina is unknowingly being manipulated into gaining weight, she can be seen cutting off the end of a loaf of French bread and biting the loaf.
 Tina Fey notices this on the first time during the DVD Commentary and actually remarks that Bugs Bunny used to do that.

-- A variation is used in The Nutty Professor 2 when Sherman's family devours an entire buffet leaving only the salad.
+- A variation is used in Nutty Professor II: The Klumps when Sherman's family devours an entire buffet leaving only the salad.